apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

-### 7. If creating a table: Set your DynamoDB I/O Capacity
+### 7. If creating a table: Choose your billing mode (and perhaps I/O Capacity)

+Next, you need to decide whether to use On-Demand DynamoDB and its
+pay-per-request billing (recommended), or to explicitly request a
+provisioned IO capacity.

+Before AWS offered pay-per-request billing, the sole billing mechanism,
+was "provisioned capacity".
+This mechanism requires you to choose
-Next, you need to set the DynamoDB read and write throughput requirements you
+the DynamoDB read and write throughput requirements you
-expect to need for your cluster.
-Setting higher values will cost you more
+expect to need for your expected uses of the S3Guard table.
+Setting higher values cost you more money -*even when the table was idle*
-money.  *Note* that these settings only affect table creation when
+  *Note* that these settings only affect table creation when
 `fs.s3a.s3guard.ddb.table.create` is enabled.
 To change the throughput for
 an existing table, use the AWS console or CLI tool.

 For more details on DynamoDB capacity units, see the AWS page on [Capacity
 Unit Calculations](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithTables.html#CapacityUnitCalculations).

-The charges are incurred per hour for the life of the table, *even when the
+Provisioned IO capacity is billed per hour for the life of the table, *even when the
 table and the underlying S3 buckets are not being used*.

 There are also charges incurred for data storage and for data I/O outside of the